- ORDER: Passeriformes

 - Cool Facts

-- In preparation for fall migration, Dickcissels begin assembling in larger and larger flocks that gradually coalesce into flocks of thousands.
-Winter roosts can number into the millions of birds.
+- In preparation for fall migration, Dickcissels assemble into larger and larger flocks that can reach into the thousands.
+On their wintering grounds, these flocks can number in the millions of birds.

-- The oldest recorded Dickcissel was at least 8 years old when it was recaptured and rereleased during banding operations in Maryland.
+- The oldest known Dickcissel was at least 8 years old when it was recaptured and rereleased in Maryland.